paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (8) Niagara River Basin, New York;

-(9) Genesee River Basin, New York; and
+(9) Genesee River Basin, New York;

-(10) White River Basin, Arkansas and Missouri.
+(10) White River Basin, Arkansas and Missouri;

+(11) New York-New Jersey Watershed Basin, which encompasses all the watersheds that flow into the New York-New Jersey Harbor and their associated estuaries, including the Hudson, Mohawk, Raritan, Passaic, Hackensack, and Bronx River Watersheds and the Hudson River Estuary;

+(12) Mississippi River Watershed; and

+(13) Chattahoochee River Basin, Alabama, Florida, and Georgia.

 **(e) Acceptance of contributions** In carrying out an assessment under subsection (a), the Secretary may accept contributions, in cash or in kind, from Federal, tribal, State, interstate, and local governmental entities to the extent that the Secretary determines that the contributions will facilitate completion of the assessment.